-In order to appreciate the evolution of the decentralization process between the central government of Trinidad and Tobago and the THA, it is helpful to look at it in three distinct periods.
-These are the pre-1980 period, the 1980-1996 period, and the post 1996 period.
+3.1.
+In order to appreciate the evolution of the decentralization process between Trinidad, and Tobago it is helpful to look at it in three distinct periods.
+These are the pre-1980 period, the 1980-1996 period and the post 1996 period.

-3.1 The pre-1980 period
+The pre-1980 period

-In the post-hurricane Flora (1963) period, there were two basic governmental systems existing in Tobago.
+3.2.
+In the post-Flora (1963) period, there were two basic governmental systems existing in Tobago.
 The first was the Ministry of Tobago Affairs and the second was the Tobago County Council, which was supposed to be a decentralized representative Local Government institution.
-The Ministry of Tobago Affairs was responsible for directing government's policy perspective on the island, and managed all government activities beyond those of the Local Government authority.
-The Ministry was, effectively, a coordinating arm of the Central Government in Tobago.
-It was plagued with problems, as essentially line ministries in Trinidad retained direct control over administration in Tobago.
-In 1976, because of the election results,3 the Ministry was dismantled and replaced by Central Administrative Services in Tobago.
+The Ministry of Tobago Affairs was responsible for directing governments' policy perspective on the island and managed all government activities beyond those of the Local Government authority.
+The Ministry was effectively a coordinating arm of the Central Government in Tobago.
+It was plagued with problems, as essentially line ministries in Trinidad retained direct control over Administration in Tobago.
+In 1976, because of the elections result,3 the ministry was dismantled and replaced by Central Administrative Services in Tobago.
 Ragoonath (1997) noted that the Ministry of Tobago Affairs was ineffective because Tobago relied on Trinidad for various services, which were not provided on a timely basis.
 What this meant was that Tobago lacked the capacity to implement and provide the services as required by the citizenry for its development.